En with hook

 En with hook (Ӈ ӈ; italics: Ӈ ӈ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter En (Н н) by adding a hook to the right leg.

-En with hook commonly represents the velar nasal /ŋ/, like the pronunciation of ng in "sing".
+En with hook commonly represents the voiced velar nasal /ŋ/, like the pronunciation of ng in "sing", in Uralic languages.

 Usage

-En with hook is used in the alphabets of a number of languages of Russia, including all the Chukotko-Kamchatkan and Samoyedic languages:
+En with hook is used in the alphabets of a number of languages of Siberia, including all the Chukotko-Kamchatkan and Samoyedic languages: